 Right now, there really is no clear winner among mobile advertising networks.
 In fact, new networks are developing every month, showing incredible numbers, and there is no definitive way to know the quality of a network without trying it for your specific business model.
 We’re still waiting for a study that can reveal more, but in the meantime it is important to go with the style of network you feel comfortable with and test the quality of the traffic yourself.

 If you’re still a little unsure of your specific requirements even after you’ve determined your broad business objective on mobile, you can spread advertising dollars around to multiple major ad networks and monitor results.
 You have to do the same thing with new web-based advertising methods such as Facebook and Twitter, but I can almost guarantee that with mobile ad networks, you’ll get more bang for your buck across the board.

-Mobile web or mobile app A lot of our clients only think about mobile advertising for mobile apps, but mobile websites (websites tailored for mobile devices) can be advertised on mobile ad networks as well.
+A lot of our clients only think about mobile advertising for mobile apps, but mobile websites (websites tailored for mobile devices) can be advertised on mobile ad networks as well.
 Most mobile ad networks allow you to advertise either mobile apps or mobile websites and enable you to set up advertising campaigns accordingly.

 Tracking advertising campaigns for mobile websites on mobile ad networks can be done relatively simply since most traditional tracking methods work on smartphones such as client-based cookies and server-to-server tracking.